jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

   caption: [Critical load cases from the lecture #emp_[Design of Commercial Aircraft II] @heinze2023aircraft.], ) <tab_29>

-// here layout
-For critical load cases mentiond in @tab_29 were obtained through a presention in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
+The critical load cases mentioned in @tab_29 were obtained through a presentation in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
 Such data of load cases represents valuable proprietary knowledge typically protected within large aerospace companies and rarely accessible to the broader scientific community.
 The availability of this data through academic channels provides unique insights into industry-validated load case hierarchies.

 // ------------------------------ explain table ----------------------------- //
-In the following very brief explanations about the critical load cases identified in @tab_29 shall be given.
-Vertical gusts and elevator maneuvers represent the most critical load cases (100% probability), where vertical gusts generate significant structural loads through rapid angle of attack changes affecting the entire airframe @Gudmundsson2014.
+In the following brief explanations about the critical load cases identified in @tab_29 shall be given.
+Vertical gusts and elevator maneuvers represent the most critical load cases with 100% probability, where vertical gusts generate significant structural loads through rapid angle of attack changes affecting the entire airframe @Gudmundsson2014.
 The elevator maneuvers create initial control surface forces leading to complex dynamic structural responses.
 Landing impact follows at 90% criticality, characterized by the dynamic response of the airframe during touchdown, where vertical acceleration loads are transmitted through the landing gear into the primary structure.
 Aileron maneuvers and ground rolling (80%) introduce asymmetric lift distributions with substantial moment arms to the wing root, while ground rolling creates dynamic loads through partially-fueled wings interacting with runway irregularities.
 Lateral gusts and rudder maneuvers (70%) primarily influence fuselage design through asymmetric loading conditions, with distributed side forces and concentrated loads at the vertical tail transmitted through the fuselage structure.

 Steady pull-up maneuvers (50%) involve transition from descent to level flight, generating elevated but not maximum load factors @heinze2023aircraft.
 Frontal gusts (40%) create longitudinal loads, though their criticality is generally lower.
 Crash landing and cabin pressure cases (20%) ensure minimum structural integrity for occupant survivability, with cabin pressure's lower criticality often resulting from other load cases determining basic skin thickness requirements @heinze2023aircraft.
 Single engine failure and maximum engine thrust (10%) typically become critical only in localized areas around engine mounts and pylons.
 // -------------------------------------------------------------------------- //

-Within the scope of this thesis, experimental and stimulative replication of all identified critical load cases is not feasible.
-The aim of this thesis is not to focus on all found load cases for general aircrafts, but rather contribute with some critical findings that could be used for a final certifaction process of #glspl("swith") within a time and resourcesframe that is feasible and possible for a scientific work.
-This reasoning necessitates on a focused approach, where the focus is set on the one most improtant load case.
+Within the scope of this thesis, experimental and simulative replication of all identified critical load cases is not feasible.
+Rather than attempting to address all load cases for general aircraft, this work aims to contribute some important findings.
+These findings could support a final certification process of #glspl("swith") within a feasible timeframe and available scientific resources.
+This reasoning necessitates a focused approach, concentrating on the single most important load case.

+// ---------------------------------- here ---------------------------------- //
 // ----------------------- selected critical load case ---------------------- //
 According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning.
 Thus, for this thesis the vertical gust loading with additional internal pressure is selected as the critical load for #glspl("swith").